nearform/taurus-gcp/docs/helm/README.md

 For more information refer to [Kubernetes ExternalDNS] on GitHub.

 ### Flux
+*Flux is a tool that automatically ensures that the state of your Kubernetes cluster matches the configuration you’ve supplied in Git.
+It uses an operator in the cluster to trigger deployments inside Kubernetes, which means that you don’t need a separate continuous delivery tool.* - [Official documentation](https://fluxcd.io)

-Flux is a lightweight GitOps operator for Kubernetes used for automation of installation of Kubernetes resources.
+Flux compared to other GitOps tools is a very lightweight GitOps operator with very easy setup.

-It is an optional way of how Kubernetes add-ons may be installed.
+**Note:** Flux is an optional way of how to install Kubernetes add-ons in automatic manner.

 For more information refer to [Flux] on Github.